Forex Terminology & Dictionary

-- GBP/USD = cable
+- GBP/USD = Cable

-- CAD = loonie
+- CAD = Loonie

-- NZD = kiwi
+- NZD = Kiwi

-- AUD/USD = aussie
+- AUD/USD = Aussie

-- EUR/USD = fiber
+- EUR/USD = Fiber

 Other Terms Used

-After the 2008 financial crisis, new terms like the following have become the norm when central bankers and economist discuss monetary policy:
+The above terms are the most important and commonest ones, but the financial jargon is constantly having new things added to it.
+After the 2008 financial crisis, new terms like the following became the norm for central bankers and economists discussing monetary policy:

-- LTRO’s and TLTRO’s = Long Term Refinancing Operations and Targeted Long Term Refinancing Operations.
+- LTROs and TLTROs = Long-Term Refinancing Operations, and Targeted Long-Term Refinancing Operations.
 These are special conditions offered by central banks to commercial banks under their jurisdictions in order to stimulate them to lend money to the economy.